Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Empirical Study of Scheduling Function

-Following this schedule, training would be divided into two stages at the update step $b_pT$.
-In the first stage, the beginning $b_pT$ update steps would be arranged by a constant scheduling function $p(t) = a_p$.
-Then in the second stage, the rest update steps would be arranged by another constant scheduling function $p(t) = 1 - a_p$.
-In other words, based on the previous demonstration, the optimizer could perform the SAM optimization with a probability of $a_p$ in the first stage while this probability would change to $1-a_p$ in the second stage.
+\paragraph{Piecewise Function Family} Generally, the selecting probability in piecewise function would experience a stage conversion during training.
+In the first stage, optimizers would be arranged to perform SAM algorithm with a probability of $a_p$ in the beginning $b_pT$ training iterations, and then in the second stage, this probability would change to $1-a_p$ for the rest training iterations.

-In our experiments, we would consider three typical groups of piecewise scheduling functions, as shown in \Figref{fig : pf schedule}.
-Specifically, in the first group, we would set $a_p = 0$ and change $b_p$ from 0.1 to 0.9 with an interval of 0.1.
-Now, the optimizer actually behaves in a deterministic manner, which performs the SGD optimization for all the steps in the first stage and then the SAM optimization for all the rest steps.
-The larger $b_p$ is, the longer the SGD optimization would be performed.
-Table \ref{tbl : pf res a_p 0} shows the final results.
-As expected, the running time would progressively decrease as $b_p$ increases since more SGD optimization would be implemented during training.
-From the table, we could also find that for both Cifar10 and Cifar100, as more rest steps are implemented with SAM optimization, the model performance would get better and better.
-Notably, the model would achieve the best performance when $b_p = 0.1$, which is also better than the model trained only with SAM scheme.
+In our investigation, we would consider totally three typical groups of piecewise scheduling functions, where \Figref{fig : pf schedule} shows the corresponding scheduling function plots and \Figref{fig : pf results} shows their final results.

-Next, in the second group, we would set $a_p = 1$ and change $b_p$ similarly from 0.1 to 0.9 with an interval of 0.1.
-This time, training would be arranged in the exact opposite way as when $a_p = 0$.
-The optimizer would perform the SAM optimization in the first stage and then perform the SGD optimization for the rest steps.
-Table \ref{tbl : pf res a_p 1} shows the final results.
-Opposite to $a_p = 0$, when $a_p = 1$, more running time is required as $b_p$ increases.
-And we could find that for this training scheme, the model performances are rather close when $b_p \leq 0.6$.
-Considering that the optimizer would perform SAM optimization first and SGD optimization last under this schedule, if SAM optimization would not accumulate to some degree, the SGD optimization would dominate the training.
-It should be also noted that models could also achieve comparable performance when the SGD optimization is performed in only last few steps.
-In particular, when $b_p = 0,9$, it even outperforms the previous best cases.
+For the first group, we would set $a_p = 0$ and change the stage-related parameter $b_p$ from 0.1 to 0.9 with an interval of 0.1.
+Now, the optimizer actually behaves in a deterministic manner, which performs SGD algorithm in the first $b_p T$ iterations and then switches to SAM algorithm for the rest.
+Therefore, the larger $b_p$ is, the longer SGD algorithm will be performed, and the less extra computation overhead will be incurred.
+From the results, we could find that for all the training cases in this group, as implementing more iterations with SAM algorithm, we could get better performance gradually, which could achieve better performance than those trained with the SAM scheme.
+And the best performance between this group and the constant group are very close (3.66\%/19.47\% for ResNet18 and 2.69\%/16.31\% for WideResNet28-10 in this group).